daqhris/MissionEnrollment/README.md

 # Mission Enrollment

-**An enrollment tool for a collaborative mission on the Superchain.**
+**An enrollment tool for a collaborative artistic mission (Zinneke Rescue Mission) on the Base blockchain (later on the Superchain).**
+_a blockchain app being openly built by a human and a non-human since summer 2024_

 <img src="https://raw.githubusercontent.com/daqhris/MissionEnrollment/master/public/logo.png" alt="Mission Enrollment Logo" width="250" height="250">

-This web app allows the enrollment of its connected user for a up-coming onchain mission.
+This app facilitates the enrollment of its connected user for an up-coming onchain mission.
-Its use requires the verification of an onchain name, a token from an in-person event, and an attestation signed by the mission coordinator on the **Base** blockchain.
+Its use requires the verification of a name on a blockchain, a token from an in-person event, and an attestation signed by the mission coordinator on the **Base** blockchain.

 This project implements a transparent process reliant on 3 steps of control and validation: identity check, event attendance, and enrollment attestation.
 It is built as a web application with **Next.js** and **React**, and runs on top of smart contracts integrating blockchain protocols: **Basename (ENS)**, **Proof of Attendance Protocol (POAP)** and **Ethereum Attestation Service (EAS)**.